buresdv/Cork/README.md

 [![Discord Link](https://img.shields.io/discord/1083475351260377119?label=Talk%20to%20me%20on%20Discord&style=flat)](https://discord.gg/kUHg8uGHpG)
 [![Mastodon Link](https://img.shields.io/mastodon/follow/108939255808776594?domain=https%3A%2F%2Fmstdn.social&label=Follow%20me%20for%20updates&style=flat)](https://mstdn.social/@davidbures)

-# My whole life is falling apart right now, so the development of Cork will be impacted

 ## Special Thanks

 I'd like to personally thank [Dmitri Bouniol](https://github.com/dimitribouniol) and [Ben Carlsson](https://twos.dev) for coming up with a way for self-compiled builds to bypass the license check.